The Descent

 Story & Plot Summary: The Descent

-Quick Plot Summary: The Descent is a Adventure, Horror film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2005, The Descent is a Adventure, Horror film directed by Neil Marshall.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Shauna Macdonald.

 Story Breakdown